 The Buddhist precept of non-killing extends even further, to include all living beings.
 However, no one, not even a buddha or bodhisattva, can observe this precept to perfection.
 When we take a small step or boil a cup of water, we kill many tiny living beings.
 The essence of this precept is to make every effort to respect and protect life, to continuously move in the direction of non-killing.
 We can try our best, even if we cannot succeed one hundred percent.

 If the First Precept is Violated, Are You Still a Buddhist?

-We “view” modern Buddhism a certain way, however quite a few things have only occurred in recent history (mainly the 19th and 20th century when the laity wanted to be more included, mainly in Mahayana).
-For example, in ancient Buddhism, only monastics were to commit to the Five Precepts, but that was never a requirement of laity (they were “encouraged” to commit to the Five Precepts, but it was not mandatory).
+We “view” modern Buddhism a certain way, however, quite a few things have only occurred in recent history (the 19th and 20th centuries when the laity wanted to be more included, in Mahayana).
+For example, in ancient Buddhism, only monastics were to commit to the Five Precepts, but that was never a requirement of the laity (they were “encouraged” to commit to the Five Precepts, but it was not mandatory).
 It is only with modern Buddhism that we believe that committing to the precepts has always been mandatory (it still isn’t) for non-monastics.

 Ven.
 Master Hsing Yun explained that the Buddha took the precepts in a “permissive” aspect as well:

 The Buddha considered all aspects of the precepts and monastic rules fully and completely.
 The Buddhist precepts and monastic rules are not merely negative prohibitions against things; there is a permissive aspect as well.
 For example, if a bodhisattva who observes the precepts sees a robber preparing to kill living beings, the bodhisattva would end the life of that robber out of a sense of compassion.
 The bodhisattva would not be able to bear allowing the robber to create such negative karma that he would be reborn in hell.
 This is an example of when the precept against killing can be suspended.